F5EMEA/oltra/use-cases/app-protect/devsecops-k8s/README.md

 Ingress Controller (IC) is the gateway to the applications that live inside the Kubernetes platform.
 Whether it is Ingress, Routes, or custom resources like VirtualServer and VirtualServerRoute, Ingress Controller is most common way to achieve application traffic routing and provide a bridge between Kubernetes services and external ones.
 Having a WAF enabled on the Ingress controller layer, is the most effient way to apply the security controls inside Kubernetes

-In our environment we will be using NGINX App Protect WAF module, that can be configured as part of Ingress Resources (via an Annotation) or as pat of Custom Resources (VirtualServer, VirtualServerRoute).
+In our environment we will be using NGINX App Protect WAF module, that can be configured as part of Ingress Resources (with annotations) or as pat of Custom Resources (VirtualServer, VirtualServerRoute).

 <p align="center">
   <img src="images/nap-on-k8s.png" style="width:50%">